FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 As one could see above, using Addition, Subtraction and Multiplication (Intersection), all operations available on Layers / Channels / Masks in Photoshop, one could easily generate all those "Classic" Luminosity Masks one could find in the wild (Wild world of the Luminosity Masks Panels).

-Those with "Sharp Eye" would pay attention to something strange: Midtones Mask 001 is all black, see the function below:
+Those with "Sharp Eye" would pay attention to something strange - Midtones Mask 001 is all black, see the function below:

-$$ f \left( x \right) = 1 - x - ( 1 - x )$$
+$$ f \left( x \right) = 1 - x - ( 1 - x ) = 1 - 1 + x - x = 0 $$

-Yet in practice, in all products out there... it is not?!
+Yet in practice, in all products out there...
+It is not?!
 So what's going on?
-[VISUAL EXAMPLE NEEDED HERE]
+Clearly they all state that the Midtones Mask is created by subtracting the Highlights and Shadows masks from the all white mask.

 Well, what you see above is ideal Masks, while Photoshop can not generate them in this quality.
+The current methods to create them usually use Photoshop's steps which aren't doing this exact Math.
-We'll talk more on those pitfalls and strange behaviour of classic Luminosity Masks (and their generation) in the next writing.
+We'll talk more on those pitfalls and strange behaviour of classic Luminosity Masks (And their generation) in the next writing.

 # Summary
 Now we understood what Luminosity Masks really are, the actual operations and Math behind them.